By: Tavaga Research

 Before looking at the above investment avenues, we should be clear of our risk profile and the tenure of our investments.
 Here are 11 more things to know before investing.

 It is not necessary that a 20-year-old will hold all their investments till the age of 60, or a 50-year-old investor will take out all their savings on turning 60.

 When planning and budgeting, one of the most important steps to take would be to map the cash flows objectively.
-We should objectively identify the goals that we are looking to fulfil in the future.
+We should objectively identify the goals that we are looking to fulfill in the future.
 That is what will help us to create an asset allocation around our financial goals, which you can read more about here.

 When we choose our investments at various stages in life, they have to make for a robust and diversified portfolio.

 Risk being another guiding principle, we can say the more the risk-taking ability, the more the exposure towards equity instruments.
-Let us take a person aged 25 years, and looking to invest for the next 20 years, with a moderate risk-taking ability.
+Let us take a person aged 25 years, and looking to invest for the next 20 years, with moderate risk-taking ability.